 Dakota, Missouri Valley & Western Railroad: The DMV&W began operation in 1990 and today operates about 89 miles of its own trackage and leases another 435 from Canadian Pacific.
 Overall, it stretches from north of Bismark all of the way south to Aberdeen, South Dakota.
 The company also operates an unconnected section of line in northwestern North Dakota.
 For information regarding employment please visit their website.

-Dakota Northern Railroad: This shortline carrier began operation only in the mid-2000s and operates more than 70 miles of trackage in northeastern North Dakota (leased from BNSF Railway) although it is headquartered in Crookston, Minnesota.
+Dakota Northern Railroad: This short line carrier began operation only in the mid-2000s and operates more than 70 miles of trackage in northeastern North Dakota (leased from BNSF Railway) although it is headquartered in Crookston, Minnesota.
 To contact the railroad; 28997 255th Avenue Southwest, Crookston, Minnesota 56716.
-Phone 218-281-4704.

-Northern Plains Railroad: This large shortline, which debuted in 1997, operates nearly 400 miles of track in northern North Dakota and northeastern Minnesota.
+Northern Plains Railroad: This large short line, which debuted in 1997, operates nearly 400 miles of track in northern North Dakota and northeastern Minnesota.
 It also operates an unconnected line serving the region around Langsford.
-To contact the railroad concerning employment opportunities please click here.
+Please visit the company's website regarding job openings and opportunities.

 Red River Valley & Western Railroad: The RRV&W began operations in the late 1980s after it purchased former Burlington Northern trackage in Minnesota and North Dakota.
 Today, the railroad operates more than 500 miles of track.
-For employment inquiries please click here to visit their website.
+The independently-owned system maintains its own website and can be contacted there.